UnNabbo/no_api/README.md

 # No API
-A Vulkan implementation/interpretation of Sebastian Aaltonen's blog post: ["No Graphics API"](https://www.sebastianaaltonen.com/blog/no-graphics-api) in the form of a RHI.
+A Vulkan implementation/interpretation of Sebastian Aaltonen's blog post: ["No Graphics API"](https://www.sebastianaaltonen.com/blog/no-graphics-api).